An

 La lunghezza totale della conchiglia esistente di questa specie è

 di 19 mm, di cui l'ultimo giro è lungo 15 mm.
-La lunghezza della
+La lunghezza

-nervature leggermente ondulate, il cui numero aumenta dai giri
+con nervature leggermente ondulate, il cui numero aumenta dai giri

 iniziali al penultimo, da tre a sette.